-If you have a nickel allergy — which may affect up to 16% of women, and 3% of men — finding a safe razor blade for shaving is not easy.
+If you have a nickel allergy — which may affect up to 16% of women, and 3% of men — finding a safe razor blade for shaving is just one of many day-to-day problems you might encounter.
+In fact, there are so many, that I recently published a new book, The Metal Allergy Guide (pictured right), to address the many facets of this common allergy — including jewellery, make-up, diet and other considerations.

 When it comes to electric shavers — for both men and women — there are a few choices.

 Wet Razors / Blades

 Titanium coating helps blades stay sharper for longer, but continued use will wear them down, exposing the steel — and hence low-level nickel — underneath.
 Change blades regularly.
 Also: consider using a plain oil (such as argan oil) as an additional protective layer under your shaving foam or gel.
 Bear in mind that it’s possible to be sensitive to titanium too — see my article here — but this is quite rare.

-These razor blades are made from stainless steel, but are titanium coated, which effectively creates a barrier between the steel and your skin.
+This brand’s razor blades are made from stainless steel, but their Triple Razors titanium coated, which effectively creates a barrier between the steel and your skin.
+Their Shave 5 razors are ceramic-coated.
 Preserve say that the level of nickel in the steel they use is usually too small to be detected, and nickel allergy sufferers have reported they can use them safely.

 Wilkinson / Schick

 Like Preserve, they produce a few titanium-covered razor blades, although I’ve been unable to find any reports of success, which may suggest the underlying nickel content is greater in these than in Preserve’s.
 On the plus side, these are far more widely available, and may be a better starting point to see whether you can tolerate them.

 In the UK, the Quattro Titanium parallel four-blade razors come in standard, precision and sensitive.
-Check them out here.
+Browse here on Amazon.

 In the US, Quattro Titanium options are available under the Schick brand.
 Click here to view.

 Is Australia, try the Schick website here.

 The only double-edged blades I’ve been able to find which are titanium-coated come from Asia.